You're likely to see military parades and sombre tributes to fallen soldiers on Tuesday as Italy officially honours its armed forces.

 It's celebrated on November 4th, the day an armistice ended the fighting between Italian forces and the battered Austro-Hungarian Army in 1918.

-The so-called Armistice of Villa Giusti, named for the estate in Veneto where it was signed the day before, ended hostilities in north-east Italy and paved the way for Italian soldiers to occupy border regions in the Dolomites and on the Adriatic (current day Alto Adige/South Tyrol and Friuli-Venezia Giulia) that had previously belonged to Austria-Hungary's empire.
+The so-called Armistice of Villa Giusti, named after the estate in Veneto where it was signed the day before, ended hostilities in northeastern Italy and paved the way for Italian soldiers to occupy border regions in the Dolomites and on the Adriatic (modern-day Alto Adige/South Tyrol and Friuli-Venezia Giulia) that had previously belonged to Austria-Hungary's empire.

 In 1977 National Unity Day – which comes hot on the heels of the All Saints' Day holiday on November 1st – went from a public holiday to being marked on the first Sunday of November, thus abolishing the day off.